 Active participation supports individuals to change things in relation to their care that they feel is not working in the way that they expect.
 They will also have channels to communicate any concerns that they have or anything that they may feel is not right.

 By working in a way that promotes the choice and rights of individuals, care workers focus on the unique needs of each individual rather than what they assume their needs are.
 This means providing information in a way that the individual can understand so that they are able to make informed choices about their lives.

 Promoting choice and rights empowers individuals to have control over their lives and supports them to be more confident and assertive.

 The likelihood of abuse is reduced because when individuals have a better understanding of their rights and how their care should be delivered, they are more likely to challenge poor practices.

 Supporting individuals with awareness of personal safety

-Explaining the reasons why you work in a particular and involving the individual can also help them to understand how to keep themselves safe.
+Explaining the reasons why you carry out tasks in a particular way and involving the individual can also help them to understand how to keep themselves safe.
 For example, before you go shopping with the individual, you may encourage them to close the windows and lock the door and discuss why this is necessary for their security.